Student and Parent Testimonials

 “I expose my mind to things.
 I think curiosity is inherent in people.
 I had my curiosity buried in public school.
 Here, I read everything I can get my hands on.
 I expose myself to all the ideas in the book.
 I don’t need people saying to me, “Here’s this field.
 It’s interesting.”

-— Thor Jensen, 2004 graduate, now at Ursinus University
+— Thor Jensen, 2004 graduate, Ursinus University graduate

 “Skipping school by faking sick at Fairhaven would be like making a reservation for an expensive restaurant that you need reservations for way in advance, and then not ordering any food.”